-Mr. Sakamoto’s soil process creates a very soft yet nutrient dense environment for the roots of his plant’s to prosper.
-He will proudly demonstrate the softness of his soil by sticking a 6 foot piece of bamboo into his soil with no trouble at all!
+Mr. Sakamoto’s soil process creates a very soft yet nutrient-dense environment for the roots to prosper.
+He will proudly demonstrate the softness of his soil by sticking a 6-foot piece of bamboo into his soil with no trouble at all!

 Key to growing the very best tea #2: Shading Technique

 Over the years of experiments, Sakamoto has mastered the most advanced shading techniques to achieve the complex, rich umami in tea leaves.
 Traditionally, Gyokuro is shaded for the last 20 days of its growing period before being harvested.
 At Sakamoto’s farm, they use a three-tier shading method, where they start with one layer of shade during the first week and increase a layer each week.
 By the third week, the tea is completely closed off from all sunlight which is where the magic of Sakamoto Gyokuro really takes place!
 The purpose of this shading process is to keep the L-theanine intact.

 To break this down a little more for you…

 L-theanine is produced underground in the root system.
 It then moves up into the leaves.
 Once L-theanine begins interacting with sunlight, the photosynthesis that occurs converts the L-theanine into catechins.
 Catechins are well-known antioxidants that are found densely in matcha (and we love it!) but that is not what we are looking for in Gyokuro.
 L-theanine is responsible for the umami or savory flavor for which Gyokuro is known for.
 L-theanine is also well known for its assistance in dealing with ailments such as anxiety, depression, and sleep disorders among many others.